-- The transaction is then validated by nodes, timestamped, and added to their version of the blockchain.
+- The transaction is then validated by nodes, timestamped, and added to their blockchain version.

 - Odin finally receives the 0.5 BTC.

-Contrary to popular beliefs, crypto wallets don’t actually store your crypto coins.
-Instead, they help you make transactions, track your balance, and most importantly, store your public and private keys.
+Contrary to popular belief, crypto wallets don’t actually store your crypto coins.
+Instead, they help you make transactions, track your balance, and, most importantly, store your public and private keys.

 Your public key is like your bank account number.
 You share it with others so they can make deposits into your account.